kkauder/eic.github.io/_about/howto.md

 Frequently used **external** links are located in the following registry:
 <a href="https://raw.githubusercontent.com/eic/eic.github.io/master/_data/links.yml" target=_blank>_data/links.yml</a>.

-They can be easily inserted in pages in a consistent manner by their name, and if the "tag" attribute is provided as well it will displayed as a link.
-This simplifies handling user-unfriendly links and ensures they remain the same across the site, and makes it easy to point to a different resource when necessary.
+They can be easily inserted in pages in a consistent manner by their mneumonic name using a macro as decribed below.
+This simplifies handling user-unfriendly links and ensures they remain the same across the site and makes it easy to point to a different resource when necessary.
+For example, this piece of code
+{% raw %}
+{% include navigation/findlink.md name='Jekyll' %}
+{% endraw %}
+will result in the link: {% include navigation/findlink.md name='Jekyll' %}.
+If you would like the displayed link name to be different, the optional "tag" argument for the macro will do that.
 Example:
 {% raw %}
 {% include navigation/findlink.md name='github_site' tag='repository' %}